twVolc/PyCamPermanent/README.md

 To install:
 > ./doas/cfg.py needs to be modified for absolute pathnames on local machine
+> ./conf/processing_setting_defaults.txt needs to be modified to load clear sky images for specific location

 Bug report:
 1. Disconnecting the ext_comm more than once leads to and index error in close_connection (from masterpi)